sstur/js2php/README.md

 ### How it works

 We're using the awesome [esprima][8] JavaScript parser with [rocambole][9] to walk the AST and [escope][10] to figure out variable scope, hoist function declarations and so on.
-After AST manipulation `tools/codegen.js` generates the PHP code from walking the tree.
+After AST manipulation `tools/codegen.js` generates the PHP code by walking the tree.

-Various constructs get wrapped in helper functions, for instance, property access, method calls, `&&`, `||` and `+` operators.
-The runtime helpers for this mostly live in `php/helpers` and there are a bunch of classes in `php/classes` for Array, RegExp and such.
+Various constructs get wrapped in helper functions, for instance, property access, method calls and `+` operator.
+The runtime helpers can be found in `php/helpers` and there are a bunch of classes in `php/classes` for Array, RegExp and such.
 All this PHP gets packaged into your output file, or you can save it to a standalone runtime and reference that from your output file like so:

     node js2php --runtime-only > runtime.php
     node js2php --runtime runtime.php example.js > example.php